kktof1/Getting_Cleaning_Data/README.md

 This is step how my script works

 0. Read raw data files
-- Read all txt files to the same name data frames
+0.1.
+Read all txt files to the same name data frames
 1. Merges the training and the test sets to create
-- Merge only x_train and x_test at this stage
+1.1.
+Merge only x_train and x_test at this stage
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-- Extract 2nd column(feature name) from features (<- feature.txt)
+2.1.
+Extract 2nd column(feature name) from features (<- feature.txt)
-- Names the one data with the feature names
+2.2.
+Names the one data with the feature names
-- Extract columns whitch has "mean()" or "std()" on its name
+2.3.
+Extract columns whitch has "mean()" or "std()" on its name
 3. Uses descriptive activity names to name the activities in the data set
-- Extract 2nd column(activity name) from activity_labelss (<- activity_labels.txt)
+3.1.
+Extract 2nd column(activity name) from activity_labelss (<- activity_labels.txt)
-- Merge activity label of traning & test data
+3.2.
+Merge activity label of traning & test data
-- For all the activity, convert its index number to the charactor vector
+3.3.
+For all the activity, convert its index number to the charactor vector
-- Mege the activity to the extracted data
+3.4.
+Mege the activity to the extracted data
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names
-- Name first column as activity
+4.1.
+Name first column as activity
-- Exchange characters of "-" as ".", "()" as "" on the data names
+4.2.
+Exchange characters of "-" as ".", "()" as "" on the data names
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-- Merge subject of traning & test data
+5.1.
+Merge subject of traning & test data
-- Mege the subject to the extracted data with activity
+5.2.
+Mege the subject to the extracted data with activity
-- Name first column as subject
+5.3.
+Name first column as subject
-- Create tidy data
+5.4.
+Create tidy data

 ### 2. Code book